ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 If decomposition was required:

 ## Refined Story #[n]
-[Repeat full conversion, breakdown, and evaluation for each new story.]
+[Repeat full conversion, breakdown, INVEST evaluation, and estimation for each new story.]

 ---